 - Reach out to family and friends from whom you may have distanced yourself.

 Alcoholism can be an all-consuming illness.
 It affects your body and your mind.
 But it is important to know that recovery is possible.
-There is help available at Her House Rehab and you can get better.
+There is help available at New Creation Treatment and you can get better.
 Call us today!